Tim Brown and Joey Zwillinger are the duo behind label Allbirds, which uses wool to create sustainable footwear.

 Now based in the Bay Area, from the beginning simplicity has led the aesthetic of Allbirds shoes.
 "Our whole approach to design here is about simplicity, stripping things away," Brown told Fashionista in 2016.
 "That sort of approach, the un-design approach, of anonymous luxury, is the very core of what we think about.”

-Sustainability is at the heart of the company, which only uses materials with a low carbon footprint — the wool requires 60% less energy to produce compared to traditional synthetics used in footwear, and castor bean oil is used to create sustainable polyurethane insoles.
+Sustainability is at the heart of the company, which only uses materials with a low carbon footprint — the wool requires 60 percent less energy to produce compared to traditional synthetics used in footwear, and castor bean oil is used to create sustainable polyurethane insoles.

-Allbirds also developed patent pending packaging that uses 40% less material than traditional shoeboxes.
+Allbirds also developed packaging that uses 40 percent less material than traditional shoeboxes.
 With a ZQ certification for merino wool, the company is also a certified B-Corporation.
 They have partnered with Soles4Souls, a not-for-profit charity that provides global relief through donated shoes and clothing.